Academic Catalog

 Astronomy (ASTR)

-ASTR 100 - Current Topics in Astronomy (4 Credit Hours)
+ASTR 100 - Introduction to Astronomy (4 Credit Hours)

-This course is designed primarily for the non-physics major student who wishes to better understand the nature of the universe.
-Topics will be chosen from such areas as the history of astronomy, naked eye observations, the planets and moons, the origin of the solar system, stellar classification, stellar evolution, galactic astronomy, and cosmology.
-Course and laboratory work will explore the physical and observational background for these topics with an emphasis on the quantitative nature of modern astronomy.
-Two or three lectures per week; one two-hour laboratory each week.
+An introductory course in astronomy, intended for any student who wishes to better understand the nature of the universe.
+Topics may include the history of astronomy, naked eye observations, the planets and moons, the origin of the solar system, stellar classification, stellar evolution, galactic astronomy, and cosmology.
+Class and laboratory work will explore the physical and observational background for these topics with an emphasis on the quantitative nature of modern astronomy.
+Three classroom hours and one two-hour laboratory each week.
 This course satisfies the quantitative reasoning general education requirement.
-No previous training in physics is required, however mathematical preparation is assumed to include high school algebra and trigonometry.
+No previous training in physics is expected; mathematical preparation is assumed to include high school algebra and trigonometry.

-ASTR 125 - Principles of Physics I: Quarks to Cosmos (4 Credit Hours)
+ASTR 125 - Physics I: Quarks to Cosmos (4 Credit Hours)

-Physics/Astronomy 125 will introduce students to topics that are at the current frontiers of physics and astronomy, and help students develop quantitative reasoning and analytical skills necessary for further study in these fields.
-Topics possibly covered include special relativity, waves and interference, quantization of light and energy, the hydrogen atom, nuclear structure, radioactivity, and cosmology.
-The course satisfies the quantitative reasoning requirement.
+A course that introduces students to topics that are at the current frontiers of physics and astronomy, and helps students develop quantitative reasoning and analytical skills necessary for further study in these fields.
+Topics typically include special relativity, waves and interference, quantization of light and energy, the hydrogen atom, nuclear structure, radioactivity, and cosmology.
+This course satisfies the quantitative reasoning requirement.
 Three lectures and one three-hour laboratory per week.

 Prerequisite(s): MATH 130 or MATH 135 or MATH 145 or concurrent.